 Congress Really Can Demand, And Get, Trump's Tax Returns.
-Here's How.
+Here's How

 By law, taxpayer information is supposed to remain confidential.
 But as University of Virginia law professor George Yin, author of a 2017 article on the law, told NPR, Congress didn't like being dependent on the executive branch to provide tax records.

-When the "committee access" provision, as it's known, became law in 1924, Congress had been dealing with taxpayers' information in the Teapot Dome scandal afflicting the Harding administration and in a controversy involving former treasury secretary Andrew Mellon.
+When the "committee access" provision, as it's known, became law in 1924, Congress had been dealing with taxpayers' information in the Teapot Dome scandal afflicting the Harding administration and in a controversy involving former Treasury Secretary Andrew Mellon.
 Like Trump, he had served in government while refusing to avoid conflicts of interest by letting go of his holdings.

 The committee access provision has rarely been invoked, but here's how it would work: